roadwarriorslive/Pipulate/README.md

 ## 1\.
 Introduction
 ### Overview
 Well, you pretty much got the overview in that opening paragraph, no?
-At any rate, I connect a lot of unexpected tots here in this project, from Python, to bookmarklets, to tiny servers, to leveraging massive Web API infrastructure&#151;all in order to achieve great things.
+At any rate, I connect a lot of unexpected dots here in this project, from Python, to bookmarklets, to tiny servers, to leveraging massive Web API infrastructure&#151;all in order to achieve great things.
 My main lesson is:
 "Don't care about how much conventional wisdom dictates a thing, if you have